 - Spirituality discovers and explains the spiritual realm, including morality

 If you do not, you are likely to reject scientific findings that disagree with your spiritual beliefs, and thus reject truths about the physical world – the world we live in, and the only one we really know exists.
 For example, I find most deniers put the economy before the environment – often before anything else – because they have a belief that the economy is the most important.
 I once did.
 I thought that scientists lived in ivory towers disconnected from reality.
-That’s rather stupid assumption in retrospect – to believe that scientists out measuring and studying reality were disconnected from it.
+That’s a rather stupid assumption in retrospect – to believe that scientists out measuring and studying reality were disconnected from it.

 I believed that it was cheaper to clean up messes after you make them rather than preventing them in the first place.
 That’s a very unflattering but correct way to explain laws that permit pollution.
 One of the great books that I read, Cradle to Cradle, opened my eyes to how industry can work without pollution – without waste of any kind.
 Instead of industry making things (cradle) and us using them briefly before discarding (grave), we should – must – operate in a closed-loop system, where the outputs from one industry, rather than being pollution, serve as an input to other industries.
 Everything is biodegradable, recyclable, or reusable.

 As usual when exploring a topic, I delve into it to ensure that I’m getting an accurate view.
 Some people are masters at appearing right, whether they are or not.
 But Cradle to Cradle was borne out by Natural Capitalism.
 It was packed with working examples of people doing what we needed to do: greening the economy.
-And if done properly, it cost less and produced a better standard of living – and no pollution, of course.
+And if done properly, it costs less and produced a better standard of living – and no pollution, of course.

 I was excited about my discoveries and was talking to Jane Sterk, the leader of the Green Party of British Columbia, and she said, “Read The Ecology of Commerce.
 It’s better.”
 She was right; where Natural Capitalism is all examples of people doing it, The Ecology of Commerce explored why the green economy is so superior.
 (I explore in another article why the green economy did not ‘naturally’ emerge.)

 These books helped me see the possibilities – what we can do.
 What we will do is another question.